La página que intenta visitar sólo está disponible en inglés. ¡Disculpa!

 Opportunities are available for volunteers 14 years of age or older.
 If you are under 14 years old, you can still volunteer as long as an adult accompanies and works with you.
 To review volunteer opportunity themes, please see our list of descriptions below.

 The Greenwich Audubon Center’s volunteer-led Trail Crew drives the upkeep and maintenance of the Center’s 15+ mile hiking trail network.
-Weekly stewardship opportunities are available, with one larger project scheduled on a monthly basis.
+Regular stewardship opportunities are available, with one larger project scheduled on a monthly basis.
 As a member of the trail crew, your specific responsibilities may include:

 Audubon staff will work directly with trail crew volunteers to identify and accomplish specific tasks for each workday.
 All necessary tools and protective equipment (including gloves, safety glasses, and chainsaw equipment) will be provided by Audubon, as will water and snacks.
 Other volunteer perks include hands-on learning opportunities with Audubon staff and partners, Audubon swag, social media and newsletter spotlights, and an end-of-year volunteer appreciation party.
 Prior experience in trail maintenance is not required, but volunteers should come prepared to do physical work and may be required to lift up to 50lbs.

-Trail Crew workdays are scheduled weekly on Wednesday mornings from 9am-12pm.
 In general workdays are rain or shine, but exceptions will be made for severe weather (thunder/lightning, heavy rain, snow).
 Staff will communicate with volunteers prior to each workday to confirm final scheduling and outline work to be completed.

 Sitting at the Greenwich Audubon Center’s front desk makes you the first face visitors see!
 Our center desk volunteers help guide guests through our center and provide helpful recommendations for outdoor adventures on our property.
 Tasks expected of center volunteers include: